3 Girls Under 10 Found Dead In Maryland Home With Trauma To Bodies: Toddler Unharmed

 — WSYX ABC 6 (@wsyx6) August 18, 2017

 According to WUSA 9 News, the home is located in the 6400 block of Brook Jane Drive in Clinton, Maryland.
-Police said they are trying to determine what happened inside this home that left an aftermath of three children under the age of 10 dead.
+Police said they are trying to determine what happened inside this home that left three children under the age of 10 dead.
 At the news conference on Friday, police confirmed the murders were confined to this one residence.

 Police did not offer much information at the news conference this afternoon.
 The identities of the girls have not been released.
 It is not known if the girls were related or not.
 Police did say they are interviewing the family members at this time.

-It is not known if police assuring the public that they believe this crime is confined to this one residence did much to calm the concerns of parents in the area, as the suspect or suspects are still at large.
+It is not known if the public assurances that police believe this crime is confined to this one residence did much to calm the concerns of parents in the area, as the suspect or suspects are still at large.
 One neighbor did tell reporters that she was staying home from work so her 13-year-old would not be left alone with the suspect still at large.
-Police have not given any indication if they have a suspect or suspects in mind for this grisly crime.
+Police have not given any indication if they have a suspect or suspects in mind for this crime.

 BREAKING: Prince George's Co. police say 3 juveniles found dead in home this morning were all girls under age 10. https://t.co/BTXPHFmdZI